-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

-Section 2.1 What are the drug payment stages for Great Plains Medicare Advantage (HMO I-SNP) members?
+SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Great Plains Medicare Advantage Gold (HMO I-SNP) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Great Plains Medicare Advantage (HMO I-SNP).
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Great Plains Medicare Advantage Gold (HMO I-SNP).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
 Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.

-Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage During this stage, you pay the full cost of your brand name drugs.
-You stay in this stage until you have paid \$480 for your brand name drugs (\$480 is the amount of your brand name deductible).
-(Details are in Section 4 of this chapter.)
-During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-After you (or others on your behalf) have met your deductible, the plan pays its share of the costs of your drugs and you pay your share.
+Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+You begin in this payment stage when you fill your first prescription of the year.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost .
 You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
 During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
 You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
 During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)